-We decided to join the Sandelman’s tour for a crash course in the history of the city.
+We joined the Sandelman’s tour for a crash course in the city’s history.
 It was our first day in Spain and a great way to start.

 This major 1.5km thoroughfare in downtown connects the hustle and bustle of the city centre with the trendy barrio of Gràcia.
 You will no doubt find yourself here to explore the stunning Gaudi architecture and shoppers will also love the well-known luxury fashion brands.

-I suggest you want the full length from Plaza Catalunya, the buildings are just beautiful.
-Pop into El Nacional, a bar and restaurant just near Uniqlo, the inside is stunning, it made my camera very happy.
+I suggest you walk the full length of Plaza Catalunya.
+The buildings are just beautiful.
+Pop into El Nacional, a bar and restaurant just near Uniqlo.
+The inside is stunning; it made my camera very happy.

 Also check out Casa Lleó Morera (above) on the corner of Carrer del Consell de Cent.
 This was a private home built for Domènech Montaner in the early 1900s.
 I think it is every bit as stunning as the Gaudi work.